r0x0r/traktorlibrarian/README.md

 A command line tool for cleaning up duplicates in Traktor Library.
 Currently works on Mac OSX only

 # Description
 TraktorLibrarian is a small utility to help you keep your Traktor library nice and tidy.
+I wrote this tool, since Traktor does not have an option to remove duplicates from its library.
 It provides the following functionality:

 * Removes duplicates from your Traktor library
 * Test mode.
 In test mode it does not make any changes to the library, but just logs the changes it would make